-- TPMOs must record all telephone calls with beneficiaries in their entirety, including the enrollment process.
-Call recordings must be retained for 10 years. - SOA's are required for ALL Sales Appointments or Personal/Individual Appointments with existing or new/potential members - May only discuss products at an appointment that were agreed upon and documented in the SOA form - Must be completed prior to the meeting/appointment - Accepted forms of SOA Documentation - o CMS-Approved SOA form (either CMS model or a CMS approved Carrier version) - CMS-Approved oral recording of Sales Appointment Confirmation - CMS-Approved BRC - Attach a copy of the signed SOA form to all applications before you submit them (Carrier specific, know SOA guidelines for each of your Carriers) - Make sure the client INITIALS are beside the products they wish to discuss - Keep SOA's for at least 10 years and have them available upon request (even if you submit with the application)
+- TPMOs must record all sales, marketing, and enrollment calls (including the audio portion of virtual appointments) with beneficiaries in their entirety.
+Call recordings must be retained for 10 years. - SOA's are required for ALL Sales Appointments or Personal/Individual Appointments with existing or new/potential members - May only discuss products at an appointment that were agreed upon and documented in the SOA form - SOAs must be completed 48 hours prior to the meeting/appointment (unless an approved exception is applicable)

-SCOPE OF APPOINTMENT
+COMPLIANT SALES SCOPE OF APPOINTMENT